insanj/arches/docs/README.md

 Open up webapp locally using http://localhost:8080/.

 Set up the SQL Cloud platform through Google Cloud and connect to the App Engine instance https://cloud.google.com/sql/docs/postgres/connect-app-engine.
 In addition to adding the permissions to the SQL Cloud API, you may need to open up the firewall https://cloud.google.com/community/tutorials/setting-up-postgres.
+Some tips can be found on StackOverflow https://stackoverflow.com/questions/48496999/gcloud-postgres-wont-connect-with-app-engine.

+> NOTE: if the TCP port for PostgreSQL is already in use, you can find and kill it using `netstat -vanp tcp | grep 5432`.

 ## What's included